Volt Luxembourg: After the European Election

 After the election, the party announced that it would contest upcoming parliamentary and European elections.
 In July 2020, the party criticised the uncoordinated approach during the Corona crisis and national go-it-alones instead of pooling resources in Europe to deal with the pandemic.
 They called for more joint action in Europe to deal with crises faster and better.
 The party also referred to other major challenges such as the refugee crisis and the climate crisis, which could not be successfully met with national solo efforts.

+2023 general election

+In the 2023 general elections, the party ran 23 candidates in the South constituency and three candidates in the East.
+The focus of the programme in the election was on Europe, civic participation and climate protection.